KnpLabs/KnpDisqusBundle/README.md

 knp_disqus.ipsum.shortname: "amet"
 ```

-If you setup up an cache, you should also configure cache provider, which will be used automatically :
+If you setup up an cache, you should also configure cache provider, which will be used automatically:

 ### config.yml